-LINK TAB FUNCTION Overview Use this screen to: • View read-only information about your NBG7815 • Configure WiFi settings • Change the brightness of your NBG7815's LED Diagnose Advanced Speed Test Use this screen to check the speed of the connection between your NBG7815 and the broadband modem/router.
+LINK TAB FUNCTION Overview Use this screen to: View read-only information about your NBG7815 Configure WiFi settings Change the brightness of your NBG7815's LED.
+Use RECHECK to see if your device is using the latest firmware.
+If not, use UPGRADE NOW to update the firmware to get the latest features, improvements, and bug fixes.
+Diagnose Advanced Speed Test Use this screen to check the speed of the connection between your NBG7815 and the broadband modem/router.
 Speed Test History Use this screen to view a summary of previous speed tests.
-Parental Control Device Use this screen to:View devices informationAdd and configure parental control rules or schedules Profile Use this screen to enable or configure existing parental control rules.
-OpenVPN Server OpenVPN Server Use this screen to create and configure an OpenVPN server account.
-OpenVPN Account Use this screen to: View basic information about NBG7815 OpenVPN server View basic information about clients that are connected to the NBG7815 OpenVPN server
+Parental Control Device Use this screen to: View devices information Add and configure parental control rules or schedules.
+Profile Use this screen to enable or configure existing parental control rules.